-Nominations are now open in 15 categories (the closing date is midnight on 26 October 2018).
+Nominations are now open in the following 15 categories (the closing date is midnight on 26 October 2018).

-All work is eligible for nomination if first broadcast/published/performed or released between 1 October 2017 and 29 September 2018, with additional eligibility criteria for some TV, theatre and comedy categories*
+All work is eligible for nomination if first broadcast/published/performed or released between 1 October 2017 and 29 September 2018, with additional eligibility criteria for some TV, theatre, radio and comedy categories*

 Writers must be British citizens or residents.
 If there are joint writers and only one writer qualifies, then he/she must have written over 50% of the work (except Theatre – Musical Theatre Bookwriting; see additional eligibility criteria, below).